Acoustic homing: History

 The idea of using sound for navigation and homing dates back centuries and has been developed over time, so the concept of acoustic homing can not be attributed to a single individual.

 Certain animals have always used sound-based navigation to survive.
 Bats and dolphins both use echolocation to locate prey.
 These animals emit sound signals and listen to the echoes for navigation and hunting purposes.

 One of the earliest recorded human instances of using sound for underwater navigation was the use of a sounding lead.
 Sailors would lower a weighted line with a lead weight attached to the end of it.
 By listening to the sound it made when it hit the seafloor, they were able to estimate the water's depth and the nature of the seabed.

 In the 18th century, foghorns were developed to aid navigation for ships in low visibility conditions caused by fog.
-Foghorns produced loud and low frequency sounds that traveled over long distances.
+Foghorns produced loud and low-frequency sounds that traveled over long distances.
 The sounds helped boats identify lighthouses and other locations as well as avoid hazards.

 In the early 19th century, scientists and inventors such as Charles Babbage and Samuel Morse experimented with underwater signaling systems.
 These experiments involved using bells and other sound signals to communicate with objects submerged under the water.
 Through these efforts, the foundation for modern underwater acoustics and sonar technology was laid out.

 In the early 20th century, a Canadian inventor Reginald Fessenden developed what many believe to be the first practical underwater acoustic communication system.
 He used sound waves to transmit messages underwater.

 In World War II, acoustic homing was used by both the United States Navy and the Germans to develop acoustic torpedoes to counter enemy submarines.
 Early versions used hydrophones to detect and navigate the torpedo to the noise of the submarine.

 In the mid 20th century, sonobuoys were developed for antisubmarine warfare.
-Sonobuoys were small floating devices dropped by aircraft which detected underwater sounds and transmitted information back to the sender.
+Sonobuoys were small floating devices dropped by aircraft that detected underwater sounds and transmitted information back to the sender.